Tranexamic Acid vs. Mandelic Acid: A Formulation & Market Guide for Skincare Brands

 While tranexamic acid focuses on targeting pigmentation and dark spots, mandelic acid is primarily known for gentle exfoliation and skin renewal.
 Because of these differences, choosing between the two depends on your specific skincare goals and skin type.

 Understanding how each ingredient works can help consumers and skincare brands select the most appropriate formulation.
-Here is our private label mandelic acid serum, pls click here for more details.
+To see how we stabilize high-efficacy brightening agents, explore our private label mandelic acid serum solutions for your next product launch

 Tranexamic acid is a skincare ingredient known for its ability to help reduce hyperpigmentation and uneven skin tone.
 It works by interfering with the processes in the skin that lead to excessive melanin production.